avatarneil/pls-changeset-me/README.md

 ##### Options

-- `-headless`, `-h` -- Runs in a headless mode which will force-exit without user input if there have been any changes that may require a new changeset.
+- `-headless` -- Runs in a headless mode which will force-exit without user input if there have been any changes that may require a new changeset.

 ## Contributing